SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <!-- I tend to discount this group as too new to be historically time-tested or academically sound.
 Sola fide is the original Lordship position, so I don't think there should be a movement called Lordship Salvation.
 If they've deviated from Sola fide then they are a new movement.
 "Free Grace" theology really shouldn't exist either, their complete reinvention of the meaning of repentance is destructive and approaching heresy, in addition to that, every theology on this page believes that Grace is free. -->

 Lordship salvation is just a fabricated term that needs to go back to sola fide, the original Lordship position.
-Both of these groups should be disbanded and be reabsorbed and re-educated back into reformed theology.
+Both of these groups should be disbanded and reabsorbed back into reformed theology.
 The reinvention of the meaning of [repentance](https://bit.ly/3IchrbQ) by 1980's ["free grace"](https://amzn.to/3k3gESD) has been rejected by the academic community.
 What does it profit you to allow carnality and deny Jesus as Lord and Master?
 (Jd 4 NET)

 - 4.1 <a href="#lordship">Lordship Salvation</a>
     - 4.1.1 <a href="#macarthur">John MacArthur (D.D., Talbot)</a>